-You may be asking yourself, does Disney have Single Rider Lines?
+You may be asking yourself, does Disney World have Single Rider Lines?

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on certain links, I may receive a small commission at no additional charge to you.

-What is a Single Rider line at Disney?
+What is a Single Rider Line at Disney World?

 ORDER NOW to secure your Walt Disney World theme park ticket!
 GET MY TICKETS.